On a model for the Navier--Stokes equations using magnetization variables: Global well-posedness for a model system

 As in the previous section we will at first consider a weak formulation of \re{eqBurgersW1}.
 We call $w\in L^\infty (0,T;L^2)\cap L^2(0,T;\dot H^1)$ a weak solution of \re{eqBurgersW1} with initial data $w_0\in L^2$ if

 for all $\phi\in C^\infty_c([0,T)\x\TT^3)$ and all $t\in[0,T)$.

 We have not been able to find weak solutions of \re{eqBurgersW1} directly, as we would for the Navier--Stokes equations.
-Indeed, the second nonlinear term does not seem amenable to the necesary energy estimates if we only have $w_0\in L^2$.
-However for $w_0\in \dot H^{1/2}$ we will show that there exists a unique weak solution $w\in L^\infty(0,T;\dot H^{1/2})\cap L^2(0,T;\dot H^{3/2})$ for some $T>0$.
-We call solutions that are at least this regular \textit{strong solutions}.
+Indeed, the second nonlinear term does not seem amenable to the necessary energy estimates if we only have $w_0\in L^2$.
+However for $w_0\in \dot H^{1/2}$ we will show that there exists a unique weak solution with the additional regularity $w\in L^\infty(0,T;\dot H^{1/2})\cap L^2(0,T;\dot H^{3/2})$ for some $T>0$.
+We call solutions that are at least this regular $H^{1/2}$-solutions.
 Moreover, we will show that the solutions become smooth, immediately after the initial time, and can be extended to solutions on $[0,\infty)$.